 Introduction to experimental techniques used to study the biochemistry and physiology of plant growth.
-Co-requisite: BIOL 245.

 BIOL 251 PRINCIPLES OF BIOCHEMISTRY

 The course is designed to introduce the basic concepts of biochemistry.
 Coverage includes a thorough description of the biochemical framework: amino acids, proteins, enzymes, lipids, carbohydrates & nucleic acids.
 In addition, the course provides an overview of bioenergetics and metabolism of carbohydrates, lipids and amino acids.